MonoGame/MonoGame/Documentation/UWP.md

     new AndroidSettingsRepository(this));
 ```

-With the UWP implementation using `XamlGame` static initializer, I could do this:
+With the UWP implementation using `XamlGame` static initializer, you could do this:

 ```c#
 _game = MonoGame.Framework.XamlGame<MyGame>.Create(